wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/rootcheck/rootcheck-configuration.rst

 ..
 Copyright (C) 2021 Wazuh, Inc.

 .. meta::
-  :description: Learn more about rootchecks configuration options.
+  :description: Learn more about monitoring security policies with Wazuh.
+In this section of our documentation you can check out more about the rootcheck configuration.

 Configuration
 =============